Cronos1402/All-wallet-Drainer/README.md

 # All-wallet-Drainer
 I have upgraded the draining script to drain any wallet on BEP20 ERC20

+#Public Repo is only for reference.
+Contact Cronos for All Scripts

 # ` ALL IN ONE DRAINER `
 # ` PRICE IS CONSTANTLY CHANGING.
 MESSAGE ME ON TELEGRAM TO GET FULL PRICE OF FRONTEND AND BACKEND. `
  ### ⚠️**Message us on [Telegram](https://t.me/cronos1402) to buy the lastest version**